The Making of a Revolution

-Does it really matter who leads the country?
-Of course, that answer is yes and political scientists have, for years, assumed leaders matter because they represent interest groups.
-Personalities and other individual traits are often seen as much less important.
-Plop any person into decision-maker positions, and the results will be the same.
+Political scientists have, for years, assumed leaders matter because they represent specific interest groups.
+Personalities and other individual traits are often seen as much less important — plop any person into decision-maker positions, and the results will be the same.

 But what happens when someone with an inflated ego or little experience becomes the one in control?
 What happens when an incredibly patient person is making world-changing decisions?
 Wouldn’t that change the game?

-A group of political scientists at UC San Diego think so and gained the support of a leading academic journal to expand the conversation.
-Curated by School of Global Policy and Strategy (GPS) Professors Emilie Hafner-Burton, Stephan Haggard and David Victor and David Lake of the Department of Political Science, the International Organization Foundation published a 277-page special issue dedicated to “The Behavioral Revolution and International Relations.”
+A group of political scientists at the University of California San Diego think so, and gained the support of a leading academic journal to expand the conversation.
+Curated by Emilie M. Hafner-Burton, Stephan Haggard and David G. Victor of the School of Global Policy and Strategy and David A. Lake of the Department of Political Science, the International Organization Foundation published a 277-page special issue dedicated to “The Behavioral Revolution and International Relations.”

 Academia has long felt individuals don’t much matter in the “game” of international relations and global governance.
 The same could be said for economics — numbers, in terms of gains and losses, matter most — but the UC San Diego group believes there is more than enough room in the conversation to think outside of the box.